Pneumococci are fastidious microorganisms that require catalase to grow on agar plates. In the laboratory, pneumococci are identified by

 Aborigines, Alaskan natives, and certain American Indian populations

-The elderly, even those without other disease, tend to have a poor prognosis with pneumococcal infections.
+Older people, even those without other disease, tend to have a poor prognosis with pneumococcal infections.

 Damage to the respiratory epithelium by chronic bronchitis or common respiratory viral infections, notably influenza, may predispose to pneumococcal invasion.

 Primary pneumococcal infection usually involves the middle ear or lungs.